JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 ```
 </div>

-Check the article on [JavaScript Modules](js-modules.html) for more information on the topic of the JavaScript module system.
+Check the article on [JavaScript Modules](js-modules.html) for more information on the topic of JavaScript module systems.

 ## Package structure

 Kotlin exposes its package structure to JavaScript, so unless you define your declarations in the root package,
-you have to use fully-qualified names in JavaScript.
+you have to use fully qualified names in JavaScript.
 For example:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ```kotlin